Graduate unemployment: Criticism of graduate unemployment

 The employment situation for new college graduates is different from the working population in general.
 The graduate unemployment crisis in China represents a wasteful investment of scarce resources.
 Large sums of money have consequently been invested in educating unemployed graduates which could otherwise have been invested in job-creating productive programmes.
 With a flood of new graduates, individuals are having a tough time finding jobs in an increasingly competitive labor market.
 Furthermore， it produces permanent scars on youth.
 Farlie and Kletzer (1999) estimated that being unemployed while young results in lower future earnings by a magnitude of 8.4% and 13.0% for males and females, respectively.
 Meanwhile, graduates have some negative expectations under the pressure of seeking jobs.
 Nanjing Normal University has surveyed students who expected to graduate in 2006 about "College Student's Attitudes about Job Seeking and Career".
 44.21% prefer to get an employment contract first, then consider pursuing a new job position which is what they really desire to be employed for an average of 2 years.
 This phenomenon not only causes underemployment and high turnover in the job market, but also, graduates will have lower levels of job satisfaction, work commitment, job involvement and internal work motivation.
 Obviously, these of problems will bring more risks for employers as well.

 Another widespread criticism is that, since the acceleration of enrollment starting from 1999, many schools, which were originally vocational ones, have been turned into universities.
-This has resulted in the number of university increasing greatly, which also means an increase in graduates with university degrees.
+This has resulted in the number of universities increasing greatly, which also means an increase in graduates with university degrees.
 But the truth is that the quality of these students' education is often even lower than vocational school graduates.
 The reason is that vocational school graduates have technical abilities which university graduates often lack.
 It's quite common that universities often put more emphasis on academic research rather than teaching practical skills required for jobs, which employers often value.
 What is more, some employers only pay attention to graduates from prestigious universities, which result in the decrease of competences of normal college graduates.
 In order to solve this, it is said that the Chinese government is considering restoring these so-called Sanben universities to what they originally were.